praju-1/python_basic/README.md

 # python_snippets
-This repository include all python programing from basic to advance
+This repository include all python programing from basic to advance.
+Here I will upload all python basic code in modular format.